Resistance values under transformations in regular triangular grids: Proof of the Vanishing One Conjecture in a Special Case

 However, clearing denominators and gathering like terms, this last equation is equivalent to the assertion that

-The proof is completed by noting that i) all resistances are positive and consequently, ii) the left side of the last equation is positive implying that iii) the parenthetical expression is positive which iv) is equivalent to a statement of monotonicity. \end{proof} The following corollary proves parts (c) and (d) of Conjecture \ref{con:main} for these boundary edges. \begin{corollary} For all $s,$ $L_{s} <1.$ \end{corollary} \begin{proof} The corollary follows from the lemma and the fact that $L_{1} = \frac{2}{3}$ (Corollary \ref{cor:tnnminus1istwothirds}). \end{proof}
+The proof is completed by noting that i) all edge label resistances are positive and consequently, ii) the left side of the last equation is positive implying that iii) the parenthetical expression on the right side is positive which iv) is equivalent to a statement of monotonicity. \end{proof}

-One might ask if the other edges in the 1-rim can be determined.
-Since the boundary edges of the one rim in $T_{n,n-(s+1)}$ are only functions of those triangles in the 1-rim of $T_{n,n-s}$, if the complete sequence $(L_s)$ in the constant center was known, all of the edge resistances would be known in the constant center of the 1-rim would be known.

-\begin{corollary} Let $B_{s}$ denote the edge resistance on the base and right edge of those triangles in the 1-rim after $s$ reductions.
-Then, \end{corollary}